xlnwel/grl2-jax/algo/readme.md

 - sacd: SAC for discrete action space and CNN
 - sacdiqn: SAC + IQN for discrete action space and CNN
 - seed: SEED for distributed training

+**Note:** Do not run value-based algorithms on the 'procgen' suite.
+Run the Ape-X version instead!